Defeating Our Human Nature (Part 5. Lasciviousness - Runaway Lust)

 The fun is there because we all are sinners.
 We love the guy because we see ourselves in him.
 A part of us wishes we didn't have the inhibitions that keep us back so that we could indulge that part of us that he represents.
 So some of us drink, some of us loosen up with easy drugs, "just to take the edge off."
 What really is happening is that the square corners of restraint are rounded.
 There are rules that need to be broken to have fun and now I can ignore the hindrances that would be there if totally sober.

-What about the person that does not take to the night life?
+What about the person that has no desire for the night life?
 Where is their "inner Quagmire?"
 It's there.
 It just is content to remain mostly in their minds.
 As the girl pretty (or not so pretty) walks by this is the guy or girl that smiles and says "hello" all "innocent-like."
 But the eyes betray him.
 He follows the form of the person as it walks away and dwells on the physicality of the movement.
 He does not stop the improper thoughts until that mental image is where he needs it to be in his mind to satisfy his lust.
 This lascivious person (which person we all have within us) is secretive and many would simply die of embarrassment should that secret be made public, but God sees everything.

 As we have covered in other of this series, the mind is the birthplace of sin.
-As the flesh witnesses the whatever that it perceives as temptation and longs for it, the mind reaches out and grabs it.
-After all, who sees what a person thinks in his mind?
+As the flesh witnesses the thing that it perceives and treat as temptation and longs for it, the mind reaches out and grabs it.
+After all, one may think, who sees what a person thinks in his mind?
 Even the most repressed or squeaky clean individual uses their mind to twist innocent things into evil contorted forms of blasphemy.

 "And He [Jesus] said, "What comes out of a man, that defiles a man.
 For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness [lasciviousness in KJV], an evil eye, blasphemy, pride, foolishness.
 All these evil things come from within and defile a man."
 (Mark 7:20-23)